Trusted WordPress tutorials, when you need them most.

 If you are using it in the text editor mode, then you will either need to switch to the Visual editor or use the HTML entities method described above.

-From here, you simply need to click on the symbol or character you want to use, and it will be added to your post.
+From here, you can simply click on the symbol or character you want to use, and it will be added to your post.

 Finally, don’t forget to click the ‘Update’ or ‘Publish’ button to save your changes.